IdeaBot/UIdea/README.md

 **onReaction**: dict; contains key : value of emoji : UI method called on emoji click.

+**onMessage**: str; the name of the UI method which handles messages sent below your UI.
+Great for accepting text input.

 **defaultEmbed**: dict; contains information to create the initial embed.
 Very similar to `Embed.to_dict()`.

 **debug**: list of str; contains debug flags.
+Add `"discord-log"` to the list to get error reports through Discord.

 > **__Pro tips__**:
 >
-> * set onCreate, onDelete, onPersist or onReaction to null to disable them.
+> * set onCreate, onDelete, onPersist, onReaction or onMessage to null to disable them.
 >
 > * Omit keys to use their default value (except required keys & values).